 We worked with and continue to work with 3 Seed Marketing, Design and Interactive.
 They used a BigCommerce theme that we chose for the starting point and customized what they needed to as they built out the site.

-This is our first design and I am very happy with what we have developed.
+This is our first ecommerce web design project and I am very happy with what we have developed.
 The store has been live for a little over two years now and we see consistent traffic from new and repeat visitors daily and sales are continuing to grow.”

 – Monica Dowling, Owner and Co-founder